Castillo Law Firm offers personalized service and immigration solutions to its clients.

 •Deferred Action for Childhood Arrivals (DACA)

-• Unlawful presence waivers filed abroad or in the United States
+• All types of waivers, including immigration fraud and misrepresentation, certain criminal activity, alien smuggling, and 3-year or 10-year unlawful presence waivers filed abroad or in the United States

 • DV1 Visas (“Green Card Lottery”)